onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 the middle and back legs are connected.
 Normally, you'd use a single pole single throw switch (with just two legs) for an on/off type connection.
 However, there's an identical switch on the front panel of the NorCal 40A that uses both connections.
-Using the same type of switch for both is one fewer kind of part you have to buy.
+Using the same type of switch for both makes for fewer kinds of parts.
+That keeps costs down.

-## Noisy power supply protection ##
+## Noisy power source protection ##

-Insert notes here about how AC can get into a DC power line and how you can filter it out (both high and low frequencies) with capacitors.
+We can't do the same cost savings on the capacitors that we did with the switch.
+We actually do need both of them, one large electrolytic at 10 microfarads and one small disc at 47 nanofarads.
+These capacitors smooth out noisy power sources.

+Our circuit has a little bit of inductance from the diode.
+This inductance means the power source can't respond instantly to power need changes in the mixer.
+The large electrolytic capacitor (it's the blue one in the picture) acts as a reservoir of charge.
+It can deliver a burst of power on demand until current can get through the diode.
+It also acts as a filter to remove low frequency AC noise that might be imposed on the line.

+The small disc capacitor (it's the orange one in the picture) acts as a filter to remove high frequency AC noise that might be imposed on the line.
+Sometimes a small ferrite bead is placed in series with the supply line to help remove internally generated noise too.

+Capacitors used in this fashion are called decoupling capacitors, since they break the circuit into two parts, and offer an alternative path for AC to flow through.
+Other names for them are bypass capacitors or shunt capacitors.

+## Sourcing a junk box of parts ##

+Okay, we've got a safe clean variable power source of 10 to 12 volts.
+How can we reduce that to the 6 volts we need for our mixer?
+The solution is to use a voltage regulator.

+The voltage regulator in the NorCal 40A is a [78L08][78l08].
+On the outside it's a tiny three legged device in a TO-92 package.
+But inside it's packed with about thirty-two discrete parts.
+Rather than try to analyze that entire circuit, we'll build our own virtual one instead.

-Speaking of parts, I have a friend who spent a couple of semesters at ITT Tech.
+You need a lot of good junk if you want to build stuff.
+I have a friend who spent a couple of semesters at ITT Tech.
 He says the best thing he got out of it was a junk box.
-You really do need a lot of good junk if you want to build radios.
-Pete Juliano, N6QW, has a nice article about [what makes a good junk box][n6qw].
-For fun, we'll pretend we've got a virtual junk box stocked with all the parts Pete lists.
+For our virtual junk box, we'll borrow a parts list from Pete Juliano, N6QW.
+He has a nice article about [what makes a good junk box][n6qw], so let's build our voltage regulator from that.

 ## Locking in a reference voltage ##

-Given that we've got a variable 9 to 12 volts of power, how can we reduce that to the 6 volts we need?
-The solution is to use a voltage regulator.

 The heart of a voltage regulator is a Zener diode.
 A normal diode only allows current to flow in one direction.
 Applying voltage in the opposite